CCBR/CCBR_NextflowTemplate/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Write unit tests for any new features or bug fixes.
 - [ ] Update docs if there are any API changes.
-- [ ] Update the changelog if this includes any user-facing changes.
+- [ ] Update the changelog with a one-line description of these changes and reference the PR number.